paazmaya/shigehachi/README.md

 [More about JavaScript regular expressions.](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions)

+## Output image files and their naming

+It is possible to alter the naming scheme of the images that are produced by the comparison, negation and composition steps inside the single comparison of two image files.

+By default the comparison image will have the same basename as the two which are being compared.
+For example `prev/image.jpg` and `curr/image.jpg` will produce `diff/image.png`.
+Please note that the generated images are always in [png](http://www.w3.org/TR/PNG/) format, due to quality requirements.

+The negated image, which is generated from the comparison image, will have `-negate` appended to the basename, before the suffix.
+For example in the above case it would be `diff/image-negate.png`.

+The third image is a composition of the two images that are being compared.
+In many cases this is visually the most useful image, depending of the colours and composition method used.
+The basename is appended with `-composite`, thus in the example above `diff/image-composite.png`.

+These filenames can be altered via `nameMethods` boolean option.
+By default it is set to `false` and the filenames are created as explained above.
+In case it is set to `true`, the filenames will also be appended with the used `metric`, `style`, or `color`, depending of the relevance to the given method.

+For example while following the above example and setting the `nameMethods` to `true`, the generated three images would become with the default options:

+* `diff/image-pae-tint.png`
+* `diff/image-pae-tint-negate.png`
+* `diff/image-pae-tint-composite-difference.png`

 ## Contributing

 [Please refer to a GitHub blog post on how to create somewhat perfect pull request.](https://github.com/blog/1943-how-to-write-the-perfect-pull-request "How to write the perfect pull request")